philbrisco/partTrakr/readme.txt

 	This project is distributed under the Creative Commons license.

 Version:
-	1.3
-	12/2/2020	Phillip Brisco
-	Created the api_maint_hist procedure to create the history of maintenance actions.

 	1.2
 	12/2/2020	Phillip Brisco
 	The configuration of a part could be changed automatically when it